Skip links

 October 10, 2024

-Aurora Borealis also visible from Emilia (I saw it in Novellara at 11:00 pm).
-The origin of the storm that hit the Earth is the sunspot AR 3848 that on October 8 produced a strong solar flare of class X 1.8, the most powerful classified.
+The Northern Lights are also visible from Emilia (I saw them in Novellara at 11:00 PM).
+The storm that hit Earth was caused by sunspot AR 3848, which on October 8th produced a strong solar flare of class X 1.8, the most powerful classified.
+The

 May 10, 2024